NCAA tournament bubble watch: Can Northern Iowa get an at-large?

 TOP 9: Dayton (NBC: 2)

-RHODE ISLAND (NET: 40, NBC: Next four out): Rhode Island got absolutely drubbed at home on Wednesday night by Dayton (3), losing by 27 points in what was their biggest game of the season.
+RHODE ISLAND (NET: 58, NBC: Next four out): The Rams avoided disaster when they beat UMass (136) by one on the road on Saturday.
 At this point, I do not see how the Rams can get an at-large bid without beating Dayton at some point during the Atlantic 10 tournament.
-They only have one Quad 1 win and they also have a Quad 4 loss at Brown (248).
+They only have one Quad 1 win and they also have a Quad 4 loss at Brown (248), and now that their NET is in the high-50s, they no longer have that to hang their hat on, either.

 RICHMOND (NET: 44, NBC: First four out): The Spiders closed out their regular season with wins over Davidson (79) at home and at Duquesne (86), which was a double-edged sword.
 They are now just 2-4 against Quad 1 opponents thanks to Davidson falling outside the top 75.
 With just a 5-6 record against the top two Quads and a Quad 3 loss, Richmond does not have any margin for error, not with so many teams on the bubble playing their win in over the last couple of weeks.
 I think this team needs to beat Dayton in the Atlantic 10 tournament or they are NIT bound.